 All E: Design programs of study should be consistent with the student's educational goals and must contain sufficient depth, breadth, coherence, and rigor.
 All programs of study must receive prior approval by design faculty.

 All E: Design programs of study must fulfill the General Graduation Requirements.

+E:D Core

-Kequirement Description or Course Number and Title E:D Core Eight credits of approved Advanced Design courses; Four credits may be me by Design Re
+Eight credits of approved Advanced Design courses; Four credits may be me by Design Research